SvenMichaelKlose/tunix/src/flashboot/README.md

 To be replacing $a00c perhaps.

 Creates a new process with its own RAM banks, not overwriting the currently running program.
-Does only need to copy to save unbanked RAM which is much faster.
+Only needs to save unbanked RAM which is much faster.

 Parameters:
 ```